You Can Drink Tap Water on a Cruise – (Here’s Where and How)

 How Clean is The Tap Water?

 Most cruise ship water is desalinated sea water.
 The process usually involves steam evaporation — essentially turning saltwater into distilled water.
 That water is then mineralized for flavor and chlorinated for extra safety.
 Other ships are fitted with a reverse-osmosis system for filtering and/or desalination.
-These are similar to home drinking water filtration systems, but on a much larger scale. – Source
+These are similar to home drinking water filtration systems, but on a much larger scale.

-The standard of the water onboard is incredibly high, it has to be.
+The standard of the water onboard is incredibly high.
+It has to be.

 Tap Water Alternatives